Ellen Hopkins: Career

 In 2006, Hopkins was recognized with a Silver Pen Award (for emerging writers) from the Nevada Writers Hall of Fame.
 She was inducted as a full member into the Nevada Writers Hall of Fame in 2015.

 Inspiration

-Hopkins’s primarily inspiration for her first novels (i.e., the Crank series) comes from her eldest daughter, who "was addicted to crystal methamphetamine and spent two years in prison."
+Hopkins's primary inspiration for her first novels (i.e., the Crank series) comes from her eldest daughter, who "was addicted to crystal methamphetamine and spent two years in prison."
 In 2007, her daughter had been sober for five years.
 In an interview discussing Glass and Crank, Hopkins said, "I really want both books to be an honest look at the depth and the nature of this addiction.
 It's not that easy to shake, and I really wanted that to be made very clear."
 On December 31, 2014, Hopkins stated in her online journal that, “My relationship with my daughter, long tenuous, disintegrated completely.”
+They have since been on speaking terms.

+Ellen's daughter, Cristal, who is the inspiration for the character Kristina Snow in the Crank series, is now married and is a realtor.
+She has a YouTube channel under the name "Cristal Thetford", where she openly addresses her experiences with drug addiction.

-Some of the themes discusses in Identical are inspired by friends of Hopkins who has suffered sexual abuse.
+Some of the themes discussed in Identical are inspired by friends of Hopkins who have suffered sexual abuse.